HERITAGE HOUSE PROGRAM

 - To provide attractive office and residential space for rent at this unique location in downtown Portsmouth.
 The program will add approximately twenty five new tenants, bringing back the bustle of a village that has existed on this site since earliest times.

 - To generate ongoing market rental income that will be available to maintain the houses in good condition and generate a revenue surplus to support educational and other programs and initiatives at the Museum.
-For a graphic showing Process & Cash Flow for the Heritage House Program, click here.

 The Program covers 15 buildings on the Strawbery Banke campus.
 Phase 3 is now underway.
 For "before" and "after" images and descriptions of HHP project houses, click here.